nszoni/ceu-dataeng1/term1/README.md

 ## Operational Layer

-I exported the tables as `.TSV` files from the database and [generated DDL scripts](https://www.jetbrains.com/datagrip/features/generation.html) for each table within DataGrip.
+I exported the tables as `.tsv` files from the database and [generated DDL scripts](https://www.jetbrains.com/datagrip/features/generation.html) for each table within DataGrip.

 All the source files can be found under `data/` and pictures generated from DataGrip presented here under `pictures/`